Spiral (character): Old Man Logan

+An alternate universe variant of Spiral from Earth-807128 appears in Old Man Logan #1.

 Ultimate Marvel

 In the Ultimate Marvel universe, Spiral is a citizen of the apartheid state of Genosha and the on-and-off girlfriend of Longshot.
 She differs from the mainstream continuity because she is not a villain and has no magical abilities, being a mutant instead.
 She does, however, possess incredible physical combat abilities, using a multitude of weapons utilizing her six arms.
-She was in love with Longshot, but betrayed him when having an affair with a human mutant-sponsor named Lord Scheele.
-When Longshot found out he killed the man in a fit of rage, and Spiral knocked him out.
-She confronted the Ultimate X-Men about it when they came to Genosha to investigate, and with the aid of Jean Grey's telepathic powers, Longshot's guilt was proven.
+Spiral was in love with Longshot, but betrayed him when having an affair with a human mutant-sponsor named Lord Scheele.
+When Longshot found out, he killed the man in a fit of rage and Spiral knocked him out.
+She confronted the Ultimate X-Men about it when they came to Genosha to investigate.
+With the aid of Jean Grey's telepathic powers, Longshot's guilt was proven.
 The X-Men later enabled Spiral to emigrate to the USA and join her sister, also a mutant.

 In Ultimate Comics: X-Men #33, a six-armed mutant is seen falling from the floating city of Tian, but it is unknown if this is Spiral.